xixixao/recomputer/CONTRIBUTING.md

 4 (sqrt 1)
 4 sqrt 1 # fails to parse atm
 4 _ sqrt 1 # also fails atm

+## Simplification

+Simplification requires abstract representation.
+After parsing before evaluation a simplification/optimization pass needs to be performed.
+Simplification rules stem from mathematical equalities but have a specified direction.
+This should limit the danger of cycles (although it doesn't prevent it).
+Examples:

+inverse-f(f(x)) => x (this one covers a lot of cases and so is worth specializing for in a lot of operators by specifying the inverse function).
+(x^y^z) => x^(y*z)
+x/y = z/w when x and y have a common denominator
+(x^y * z^y) => (xz)^y

+This doesn't work even more simple cases.
+Consider

+(x^2 y z^2)^0.5

+The problem is that we're missing the rule (which is not a simplification rule) (a b) c = a (b c) (which is a simple equality without clear benefit)

+So we have to at least include equalities (rules which do not increase complexity).
+This would be quite slow.
+A simpler, more naive approach of only supporting expressions of few shapes (n _ u2^z _ u2^w) might be a better short term mitigation.

 ## On uncertainty / error measurement